 Certain personality traits, such as having low self-esteem and being overly dependent, Self-critical or pessimistic

-Alcohol, nicotine and drug abuse
+Alcohol, nicotine and drug issues

 Having recently given birth

 Experiencing feelings of sadness or unhappiness with life’s situations is a normal and healthy part of life.
 However, when these feelings are constant, more intense and linger for weeks, months or even years they exceed having a case of "the blues" and can interfere with relationships, work and daily activities.
 For some individuals these feelings escalate to the point that they become suicidal.
 In that regard, when a person can identify with any of the symptoms of depression, they would benefit from medical intervention.
 When a depressed individual is reluctant to seek medical assistance they still would benefit from confiding in a friend, loved one, faith leader or someone they trust.
 Receiving treatment for depression is very essential since this disorder does not tend to improve if left untreated and in fact can even worsen.

 When depression strikes, the depressed person isn’t the only one affected.
 Everyone around them-family, friends, coworkers- feels the impact of their depression.
 When the issue of depression surfaces it is important for the individuals involved to have an open and honest discussion about the concerns.

 To be diagnosed with major depression, an individual must meet the symptom criteria spelled out in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 This manual is published by the American Psychiatric Association and is used by mental health providers to diagnose mental conditions

 Symptoms that occur nearly every day for two or more weeks

 Loss of interest or pleasure in most activities

 Fatigue or lack of energy